MetaMask/metamask-mobile-build-version/README.md

 The Metamask Mobile Build Version Generator is a GitHub Action designed to automate the creation of build version numbers for the Metamask Mobile app.
 This tool integrates seamlessly into CI/CD pipelines, facilitating a robust build process.
 The Github action leverages a persistence data store across all feature/release branches such that the build versioning can be coordinated & consistent.
 This action leverages the Github OIDC JsonWebToken to authenticate to AWS leveraging STS and with the least privledged IAM role is able to manage the Dynamodb Backend.

+## Locking Behaviour

+To avoid race conditions when multiple pipelines attempt to bump the build number simultaneously, the action acquires a distributed lock stored in DynamoDB before reading and updating the build version record.
+While waiting for the lock the action emits logs detailing which pipeline currently holds the lock and when it will expire.
+Defaults are provided for the lock table name, key, polling interval, lease length, and timeout, but these can be customised via the action inputs listed below.

+When a workflow acquires a lock it records the owner (the GitHub Actions run ID) and an expiry timestamp.
+Prior to modifying the build version record the action re-reads the lock table to ensure the entry still belongs to the current run and has not expired; if the ownership check fails the workflow aborts, preventing double increments even if the original lease elapsed.
+Locks are released explicitly in a `finally` block, and DynamoDB TTL acts as a backstop to garbage collect abandoned locks.

 ## Features

 - **Automatic Version Generation:** Streamlines the versioning process for new builds.